Why Putin may help Trump again

 As president, Trump slapped new tariffs on Canadian and European imports and became a loud in-house critic of the NATO military alliance, blasting many European nations for underspending on defense.
 At a summit meeting in Finland in 2018, Trump was practically subservient to Putin.
 Then came Trump’s effort to overturn his 2020 election loss to Biden, followed by the Trump-inspired riots at the US Capitol on Jan.
 6, 2021.
 In some ways, Russia’s superpower foe never looked weaker.

-But the stakes are far higher for Putin now, given that his disastrous invasion of Ukraine last year had led to the decimation of Russia’s army and international sanctions that are throttling the Russian economy.
+But the stakes are far higher for Putin now, given that his disastrous invasion of Ukraine last year has led to the decimation of Russia’s army and international sanctions that are throttling the Russian economy.
 The United States, under Biden, has been the indispensable leader of the global effort to aid Ukraine militarily and economically.
 Ukraine wouldn’t necessarily collapse without American support, but it would probably have no hope of driving Russian forces out or even maintaining existing territorial lines.

 Since Putin tried to influence the US election outcome in 2016, what might he do in 2024 to help Trump or another Republican win the White House?
 The answer may involve one of Biden’s biggest political vulnerabilities: Gasoline prices.
 Biden’s approval rating tumbled as gas prices approached a new peak of $5 per gallon in June of 2022.
 Gas prices have since fallen back to around $3.80, but Biden’s approval rating has been stuck in the low 40% range nonetheless.
 To have comfortable odds of reelection, an incumbent president should have a minimum approval rating of 45% or so, and preferably 50%.
 Biden appears to be in the danger zone.